opendicom/DECK_WebTransport/dicm2deck/README.md

    - uCommit is called when the trailling padding attribue is reached
    - uClose gives an oportunity to cancel the transaction, in cases where the parsing of the canonicalized file was not successfull.

 A simple product may implement uAppend only.
-For instance, uapi/dicmstructdump uses the properties of the attribute and reads it to output in stdout a dump of the canonicalized dicom file.

-dicm2deck comes with 2 apis:
+For instance, uapi/dicmstructdump uses the properties of the attribute, reads it and outputs to stdout a dump of the canonicalized dicom file.

-* uapi (u meaning uncategorized) exposes DICOM attributes
+### Third level capi
-* capi (c meaning categorized) exposes DICM attributes categorized as:
+This class is not used by uapi products. capi is exposed by a specific implementation of uapi and delegates the same functions to the capi, except uAppend, which is replaced by distinct functions, depending on the category.

-   - e patient and study attributes
+- eAppend patient and study attributes
-   - s series attributes
+- sAppend series attributes
-   - p private attributes
+- pAppend private attributes
-   - i instance attributes
+- iAppend instance attributes
-   - f float pixel 7FE00008 (not implemented)
+- fAppend float pixel 7FE00008 (not implemented)
-   - d double pixel 7FE00009 (not implemented)
+- dAppend double pixel 7FE00009 (not implemented)
-   - b byte pixel 7FE00010
+- bAppend byte pixel 7FE00010
-   - w short pixel 7FE00010
+- wAppend short pixel 7FE00010
-   - l long pixel 7FE00010 (not implemented)
+- lAppend long pixel 7FE00010 (not implemented)
-   - v very long pixel 7FE00010 (not implemented 64 bits)
+- vAppend very long pixel 7FE00010 (not implemented 64 bits)

 Note:
 the DICOM explicit little endian syntax represents pixels in native format,